We offer graduate programs leading to MA and PhD degrees.

 Graduate Assistantships are available and provide tuition waiver and a stipend ranging from approximately \$17,500 to \$19,000 for the academic year.
 At any given time, about three quarters of our graduate students are supported by teaching assistantships.
 Some faculty members also have grants that have funds to support students with Research Assistantships.
 Most graduate assistants teach recitation sections for pre-calculus and calculus courses though other options exist: tutoring, grading, teaching a class, or assisting a professor.

 Note that tuition is waived for graduate assistants, but they are not exempt from other fees listed in the Graduate Bulletin.
-A separate application for graduate assistantships may be downloaded and should be returned to the Mathematics Graduate Chair before February 1 (for Fall admission) or August 1 (for Spring admission).

 The Graduate Division requires that Graduate Assistants carry a minimum of six credits per semester, which may include research and seminar courses.